 Fact checked by experts and reviewed by young people.

-A female condom is a sheath, made of a soft, fine material, which you insert into the vagina (like a tampon) to create a barrier against sperm.
-Unlike the male condom, the female condom can be used with oil and water based lubricants.
+An internal condom is a sheath, made of a soft, fine material, which you insert into the vagina (like a tampon) to create a barrier against sperm.
+Unlike the condom, the internal condom can be used with oil and water based lubricants.

-When taking the condom out of its packet, be sure not to tear it, as sharp fingernails and jewellery can easily tear a condom.
+When taking the internal condom out of its packet, be sure not to tear it, as sharp fingernails and jewellery can easily tear a condom.
 It is also very important that you check the expiry date.
-Never use a male and female condom at the same time.
+If using an internal condom you do not need to use a regular condom also.

 - It is made of polyurethane, which means it is twice as strong as latex rubber male condoms, making it less likely to tear or split

 - Available without a prescription

 - There’s no worry about using the right size because it is designed to gently line the vagina